Lin2907/general-knowledge-quiz/README.md

  + Cause : On the deployed version, the files were not recognized by the path given, I therefore added "../assets/" instead of  "./assets " .
  + Fix : Changed the path to the images .

+## Unfixed Bugs

+ + No known issues

+Unfixed Bugs
+There are no known outstanding bugs.

+## Deployment

+The site was deployed to GitHub pages.
+The steps taken to deploy are as follows:

+1. Log in to GitHub.
+2. Navigate to https://github.com/Lin2907/general-knowledge-quiz in the list of repositories.
+3. In the GitHub repository, navigate to the Settings tab.
+4. In Settings scroll down to GitHub pages which opens in a new page.
+5. From the source section drop-down menu, select the Main Branch Once the main branch has been selected, the page is automatically refreshed and a display indicates the successful deployment and the link to the address.
+The link to the live website is here: [General Knowledge Quiz](https://lin2907.github.io/general-knowledge-quiz/) .

+## Forking and cloning the repository

+ ### Forking

+In order to fork the repository to make a copy the steps are:

+  + Log into GitHub and locate the repository for https://github.com/Lin2907/general-knowledge-quiz.
+  + At the top of the repository above settings locate the 'Fork' button There is now a copy of the repository in the Github account.

+ ### Making a local clone

++ On GitHub navigate to the main page of the repository.
++ Above the list of files click the dropdown code menu.
++ Select the https option and copy the link.
++ Open the GitPod Bash terminal.
++ Change the current working directory to the desired destination location.
++ Type the git clone command with the copied URL: git clone (URL).
++ Press enter to create the local clone.

  ## Credits

 + Content